 Subject to Change: Like all courses I teach, I will be keeping an eye out for ways this one could be improved.
 Changes generally take the form of opportunities for extra credit, so nobody gets hurt and some people may be helped.
 If I make a change to the course and it seems unfair to you, let me know and I will try to correct it.
-If you are brave enough, you are welcome to suggest ways the class could be improved.
+If you still think it is unfair, you can appeal to the department chair (Stuart Wolthuis) or the dean (Jim Lee).
+Also, you are welcome to suggest ways you think the class could be improved.

-Digital Recording: I may digitally record the audio of my lectures some days.
+Digital Recording by me: I may digitally record the audio of my lectures some days.
 This is to help me improve my teaching materials.